Big John (dinosaur): Traumatic lesion

 Big John bears a keyhole-shaped traumatic lesion (approx. 20 cm × 5 cm) on its right squamosal bone, which is possibly the result of a fight with another Triceratops.
 The authors of a 2022 study concluded that the lesion was not simply an anatomical variation, based on the irregularity of its margins and the lack of similar structures in other Triceratops or Anchiceratops specimens.
 A close examination of the lesion under an electron microscope noted that the bone at its margins was porous and disorganized, resembling newly formed bone.
 This suggests that the injury had partially healed, and so was not the cause of death.
 The study authors estimated that Big John died at least six months after receiving the injury.

 Assembly

 The remains of Big John were purchased for €150,000 and assembled over eight or nine months by the Zoic workshop in Trieste, Italy, who had previously restored two Triceratops skeletons.
 More than 200 bones were pieced together.
 The assembly process began in January 2021 and was live-streamed on the company's social media channels.
 Zoic modelled the dinosaur's posture after the Charging Bull bronze sculpture on Wall Street.
 They originally considered assembling the skeleton to stand on only two legs, but this was not possible given the weight of its skull.
-Flavio Bacchia, who supervised the assembly, estimated that the Triceratops was about 60 years old and weighed six tons at the time of its death.
+Flavio Bacchia, who supervised the assembly, estimated that the Triceratops was around 60 years old and weighed six tons at the time of its death.
 (Note: Bacchia opined that, "It's a masterpiece," and "There are quite a few triceratops skulls around in the world, but very few of them almost complete.")